Meet The Outsiders

 Weekly Playoff Odds calculator developed by Mike Harris

 Additional programming on statistical tools: John Argentiero, Chris Povirk, Dennis Doughty, Evan Davidson, Eliot Horowitz, Pat Laverty, Steven Steinman, Keith Wells

-Former regular contributors: Bill Barnwell, Al Bogdan, Alex Carnevale, Will Carroll, J.J.
+Former regular contributors: Bill Barnwell, Andy Benoit, Al Bogdan, Alex Carnevale, Will Carroll, J.J.
 Cooper, Ian Dembsky, Cian Fahey, Doug Farrar, Stuart Fraser, David Gardner, Vin Gauri, Tim Gerheim, J.I.
-Halsell, Andrew Healy, Matt Hinton, Scott Kacsmar, Mike Kurtz, Russell Levine, Ned Macey, Sean McCormick, Charles McDonald, Brian McIntyre, Vivek Ramgopal, Mike Ridley, Ben Riley, Michael David Smith, Ryan Wilson
+Halsell, Andrew Healy, Matt Hinton, Scott Kacsmar, Mike Kurtz, Russell Levine, Ned Macey, Sean McCormick, Charles McDonald, Brian McIntyre, Vivek Ramgopal, Mike Ridley, Ben Riley, Michael David Smith, Danny Tuccitto, Matt Waldman, Ryan Wilson

 Original site graphic design: Benjy Rose